Design and architechture¶

 Methods¶

-subpackage and are mostly independent of each other.
+All methods implemented are in the methods subpackage and are mostly independent of each other.
 There MajorityVoting algorithms are the

 only exception, as most of the other methods use them in the initialization step.
 Apart from that, each algorithm is implemented in its